The $\overline\partial$-Robin Laplacian: Introduction

 We conclude this section justifying the restriction $a\geq 0$.
 In the case in which the underlying domain $\Omega$ is a disk, analogous explicit computations as in \Cref{sec:EigenBall} can be performed when $a<0$, but then the plot of the eigenvalues that we obtain is the one of \Cref{fig:EigenRodzinBallNegative}.

 As we see, the qualitative behaviour is very different from the case in which $a>0$.
-Actually, many of the properties that will be studied throughout \Cref{sec:TheRodzinLaplacian} fail when $a<0$ ---notice that a similar phenomenon happens for the Robin Laplacian.
-Hence, for $a\in(-\infty,0)$ a separate study shall be done, possibly using different techniques than the ones used in this work.
+Actually, \Cref{fig:EigenRodzinBallNegative} seems to suggest that the sequence of eigenvalues in the regime $a<0$ is not bounded from below.
+This is precisely the content of \Cref{rmk:Negativea}, and exhibits once more that the situation is very different from the standard Robin Laplacian.
 For this reason, we restrict to $a\in[0,+\infty)$.